JAllsop/Social-Hiking-Group-Web-App/README.md

 ## Hiking Group Web App

-This group projet is the developement of a web application for organizing and sharing hiking groups to allow hikers to connect with other like-minded hikers.
+This group project is the developement of a web application for organizing and sharing hiking groups to allow hikers to connect with other like-minded hikers.
 It is already hard to meet people to form hiking groups due to busy modern life, and the Covid-19 pandemic has made it worse.
 This web app is designed to solve this problem.

 ## Functionality Requirements (as per brief)